bitovi/canui/index.md

 ### rows `$(element).tableScroll('rows', [replaceRows])`

-`$(element).tableScroll('rows', [replaceRows])` returns a jQuery collection containing all table rows.
+`$(element).tableScroll('rows', [replaceRows])` is the recommended way of accessing and manipulating rows in a TableScroll.

-This can be used to
+It returns a jQuery collection containing all rows or replaces all rows with a collection or new rows.
-remove, insert or replace certain rows.
 A [resize event](#tablescroll-resize) should be triggered after any modification to keep content, header and footer sizes synchronized.

 {% highlight javascript %}
 // Remove the last row